joethyr/sample-app-rails/README.md

 # Sample App

-A simple app that acts as an exercise for creating static pages.
+An app that acts as an exercise for creating static pages.

 ## Description